ikamensh/casestudyNN/README.md

 Backpropagation:
 Virtually any optimizer use backpropagation to adjust weights of the layers of neural network.
 The name Backpropagation comes as opposite to forward pass - calculating the output of the network given its input.
 The adjustment made to each weight is initially defined as partial derivative of the output w.r.t. the weight.
-Such partial derivatives are found using chain rule for the weights of hidden layers. e.g. assume the network has a single input i=1; a hidden layer of size 3 with initial weights W1 = -1, 1, 1 and an output layer with weights W2(T) = 0.5, -2, 2.
+Such partial derivatives are found using chain rule for the weights of hidden layers.
-Assume we optimize the layer to achieve output of 1e12; let us follow the evolution of weights under backpropagation with learning rate = 1.

 (singleNeurons.py)